rust-lang/rfcs/text/0000-feature-metadata.md

 -   A future tool like `cargo info` shouldn't display information about these features

-There needs to be an escape hatch for this for things like benchmarks - RFC TBD on how this works.
+There likely needs to be an escape hatch for this for things like benchmarks - RFC TBD on how this works.

+This feature would require adjustments to the index for full support.
+This RFC proposes that it would be acceptable for the first implementation to simply strip private features from the manifest; this meanss that there will be no way to `cfg` based on these features.

+Full support does not need to happen immediately, since it will require this information be present in the index.
+[Index changes] describes how this can take place.

-# Implementation & Usage
+# General Implementation & Usage

 Use cases for this information will likely develop with time, but one of the simplest applications is for information output with `cargo add`: